 In the case of SafeWaterComm protocol both strategies might be used, having fixed or moveable sensors.
 Especially for large areas it will be more convenient to have moveable sensors or actuators.
 The group of sensors to describe a certain area of the water source will be considering as a patrolling group.
 The cell members choose a center that will behave for a certain time interval as a Base Station.
 In the case when one node has more processing power than the others, this will behave as a cell center.
 Every node has its geographical position given by Global Positioning System (GPS).
 The moving set of sensors moves following the water river natural flow or with a different speed if a certain actuator is used.
 A very similar equipment created by the research team in Michigan State University (MSU) is robotic fish (fig.5) and (fig.6) can be used as the center of a certain configuration.
 The benefits of this architecture is related to the minimum number of sensors used for data collection at a certain moment but having the data from the whole area in a certain time period after the whole sensors' fleet describes it.
-(Fig 5) The patrolling set can have a different number of sensors or several sets can patrol the river large areas.
-In (fig6) a more detailed actuator's (robotic fish) scheme is shown and the sensors set can be incorporated in it (fig.7).
+(Fig 5) The patrolling set can have a different number of sensors set can be incorporated in it (fig.7).
 The sensors nature is related to the analysis and control requirements depending from the guidelines given from the National Water control Center for the certain river area in a certain moment.
 For this model, we propose a packed Sensing Box to be used in Cell Centers that includes: a microcontroller board with add-on sensors, a peripheral GPS receiver, and a cellular modem.
 The unit will be connected to the robotic fish that would provide the power supply needed to operate

-FIGURE 5.
-The robotic fish
+FIGURE 6.
+The MSU fish and sensors incorporated